aethersh/algae/README.md

 # Algae

 Algae is a looking glass built for AetherNet (AS215207).

-It is designed to be run on software routers that utilize the BIRD Internet Routing Daemon.
-BIRD, along with ping and mtr, are used to provide the 3 primary useful tools
+**Features**

+- Fully self contained (including UI)
+- Simple (minimal configuration, does not serve information from multiple routers)
+- Focused on IPv6-only networks
+- Queries BIRD Internet Routing Daemon for BGP information